mykyta4876/pinescript/HA Losing Arrows/backend/Readme.txt

 usually we get the order rejection when we try to buy the option on the entry.   when it happens then current program is:
 a) if call, step down 1 strike price interval closer to current price,  or
 b) if put, step up 1 strike price interval.

+When entry alert and exit alert happen same time or within 1 second of each other, then exit must complete IN FULL, before entry.
+Exit always more important than entry
 =============================
 [alpaca backend]
 https://docs.alpaca.markets/docs/getting-started